yoheinakajima/mindgraph/readme.md

 ### Example Use Cases

-To demonstrate the power of AutoPlex's integration system, here are some example commands:
+To demonstrate the power of MindGraph's integration system, here are some example commands:

 #### Triggering Natural Input Integration